Here’s a look at Somalia, an impoverished, war-torn eastern African country that borders the Gulf of Aden, the Indian Ocean, Ethiopia and Kenya.

 September 25, 2008 - The Ukrainian ship, the MV Faina, is attacked.
 Its cargo consists of 33 T-72 tanks, rocket launchers and small arms.
 The ship is released in February after pirates claim they have received a $3.2 million ransom payment.

 November 2008 - The Saudi supertanker Sirius Star is hijacked.
-The ship is released in January 2009 after pirates claim to have received $3 million in ransom.
+The ship is released in January 2009 after pirates claim to have received three million dollars in ransom.

 April 8, 2009 - Somali pirates hijack the US-flagged cargo ship Maersk Alabama.
 The captain, Richard Phillips, offers himself as a hostage in order to protect his crew.